TD-Community/NetHookTD/README.md

 ```

 You have to determine first in which dll the TD function resides.
-As example shows you set the function pointer and the hook delegate for the TD function.
+The example above shows you how to set the function pointer and the hook delegate for the TD function.

-At this point all is implemented and ready to be used in a TD application.
+At this point all is implemented and ready to be used.
 Build the project.

 ### Deployment: